Kishan Shah, MD

 I am interested in children and adolescent psychiatry, psychodynamic and cognitive-behavioral therapies, mindfulness, and technology's impact on young developing minds.
-Outside the hospital, I enjoy yoga, jogging, and hanging with friends.
+Outside the hospital, I enjoy yoga, jogging, and hanging out with friends.
 Ah, did I forget to mention that I am an avid video gamer?

 Stephanie Ruthberg, MD, MS

 Hello!
-My name is Stephanie, and I am a PGY-I resident at Rutgers NJMS.
+My name is Stephanie, and I am a PGY-III resident at Rutgers NJMS.
 I was born and raised in Los Angeles, but my extended family has always been here in the tristate area.
 I graduated from Washington University in St. Louis, where I studied psychology, international studies, and fine art.
 After working in the fashion industry in NYC, I decided to instead integrate my interest in non-verbal communication, pattern-recognition, and problem-solving with my other longstanding interests in mental and physical health within the world of medicine.
 I first completed the Columbia Postbaccalaureate Premedical Program and an M.S. in nutrition at Columbia College of Physicians & Surgeons before coming to Rutgers NJMS for medical school, and I am thrilled to be training at my home program.

 Hojun “Phillip” Yoo, MD